 “I absolutely know what it is to be different and to be made to feel different and to be very aware of that all of the time.”

-This week on the Sporkful, Dan talks with Samin explains why she always felt like an outsider, and whether any amount of success can make you feel like you fit in.
+This week on The Sporkful, Samin explains why she always felt like an outsider, and whether any amount of success can make you feel like you fit in.

 In college, Samin got her start in the food world at legendary Bay Area restaurant, Chez Panisse.
 But even as she rose through the ranks of the food industry, she still felt different from her peers.
 For one, throughout her life, no one ever pronounced Samin’s name correctly.
 (It's sah-MEEN.)